-Step Four: If this meeting does not produce an amicable solution, and the grievant wishes to pursue the case further, he or she should forward the grievance or complaint to the Chair of the Faculty Grievance Committee within five (5) working days..
+Step Four: If this meeting does not produce an amicable solution, and the grievant wishes to pursue the case further, he or she should forward the grievance or complaint to the Chair of the Faculty Grievance Committee within five (5) working days.

-9.v Hearing Procedures
+9. v Hearing Procedures

-Within ten (10) working days of receipt of the formal grievance or complaint, the Faculty Grievance Committee shall conduct a preliminary review of the grievant's written statement within five (5) working days and make a recommendation to the administrator having authority over the issue being addressed as to whether a grievance or complaint should be heard by this body will determine whether the grievance or complaint will be heard or denied as non-meritous on its face.
-If the grievance or complaint is denied, the Faculty Grievance Committee will recommend to the Provost that the grievance or complaint be denied and the Provost will then inform the grievant in writing of his decision within 10 working days
+Within ten (10) working days of receipt of the formal grievance or complaint, the Faculty Grievance Committee shall conduct a preliminary review of the grievant's written statement within five (5) working days and make a recommendation to the administrator having authority over the issue being addressed as to whether a grievance or complaint should be heard by this body.

 The grievance or complaint must pass the test for definition of a grievance or complaint as cited in this section.
-Following the preliminary review, the Faculty Grievance Committee will meet to determine whether to treat the problem as a grievance or a complaint and then
+Following the preliminary review, the Faculty